peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Mixtures_of_Distributions></a>
 ### Mixtures of Distributions

-A _mixture_ consists of two or more statistical distributions with separate probabilities of being sampled.
+A _mixture_ consists of two or more probability distributions with separate probabilities of being sampled.
 To generate random content from a mixture&mdash;

 1. generate `index = DiscreteWeightedChoice(weights)`, where `weights` is a list of relative probabilities that each distribution in the mixture will be sampled, then